Directed by Alex Barrett

 In the fourth movement we’re back again in the urgent crowds, crossing the river on bridges, under it through tunnels, on boats and trains.
 And then more water, the rain, the city at the mercy of nature, up go the umbrellas and on go the macs as we plod along the puddled pavements.
 Finally comes the night, beautiful and exciting, shiny with promise in the dark, sordid with its clubs, thrilling with its theatreland, in a nice classic old Hollywood-style montage of theatre signs, promising the inexhaustable nature of the city as glamorous entertainer.
 A time when people come together.
 Shame there’s nothing of those in the box you step over when you leave the theatre, but maybe that would be too easy a point to make.
 Then back home down the urban street, and the film ends on the image of something from beyond the city, an urban fox, glaring then stealing away, unafraid.
 Within and all around the city there is still the natural world, untouchable.

-For screenings of the film (alas, none in the North East) see http://www.londonsymphfilm.com/
+For screenings of the film (alas, none so far in the North East) see http://www.londonsymphfilm.com/